clausreinke/js-tools/README.txt

 failure).
 If tool developers are aware of each other's work, there is a better chance of sharing common infrastructure (and the maintenance it needs).

-This list is meant for tool-related discussions that to not quite fit into tool-specific lists (or for which no tool-specific lists exist), such as:
+This list is meant for tool-related discussions that do not quite fit into tool-specific lists (or for which no tool-specific lists exist), such as:

 - discovery/awareness: